okaythen11/okaythen11.github.io/_pages/about.md

 seen a surge in popularity lately which is due to their performance in generative tasks such as image generation or resolution upscaling.

 The method(s) aim to keep similar quality to the original model but with significantly lower inference cost.
 Why is lowering the (energy) cost of model inference important you may ask?
-Well a study conducted by Hugging Face and Carnegie Mellon University found that generating
+Well a study[2] conducted by Hugging Face and Carnegie Mellon University found that generating
-1 image can consume as much electricity as it takes to charge a phone this is unsutainable for large scale use especially when considering the iterative process (prompt adjustment) people often employ when working with models which leads to several generations till the user is satisfied with the result.
+1 image can consume as much electricity as it takes to charge a phone this is unsutainable for large scale use especially when considering the iterative process (prompt adjustment) people often employ when working with models several outputs are generated till the user is satisfied with the result.